 - Change in hygiene or appearance

 - Alcohol or drug abuse

-- Bizarre thoughts or behavior
+- Fighting or assaultive behavior

 If you have concerns or questions, call the Center for Student Engagement at (773) 244-5737.